alus-it/AirNavigator/release/README.txt

 	UTC: UTC time received from the GPS
 	SAT: Active GPS satellites / GPS satellites in view
 	FIX: Type of GPS fix

-FEATURES

-	Basic touch screen interface
-	Tracking of: position, altitude, speed and direction during flight in GPX track files Calculation of routes using Great Circle distance Calculation of sunrise and sunset time along the route Normal distribution: to be used in parallel with the original TomTom software Standalone distribution with own operating system: to be used without the original TomTom software Estimation of remaining fuel
-	XML configuration file
-	GPS and touch screen managed by parallel threads

 ROUTES AND TRACKS AS GPX FILES